mocks-server/website/versioned_docs/version-1.5.0/advanced-developing-plugins.md

 };

 export default plugin;
 ```

-&gt; By the moment, plugins [can be added to the server only programmatically](advanced-programmatic-usage).
+> By the moment, plugins [can be added to the server only programmatically](advanced-programmatic-usage).
 In next releases this can be done easier through a configuration file in the root folder of the project.